 Q: I want to look after my employees what happens to them in a CVL?

 A: There is safety net of measures to reduce the financial hardship of employees in the event of liquidation (and where the business is not sold as a going concern).
 They will receive redundancy from the Redundancy Fund.
-They will also receive (capped to £475 per week in 2017) payments in lieu of notice, holiday pay and arrears of pay.
+They will also receive (capped to £544 per week) payments in lieu of notice, holiday pay and arrears of pay.

 These payments are funded by Government who levy a charge on all assets collected in liquidations to help pay for them.
 The Government can reclaim from the company if it is subsequently found to have adequate assets for example.